FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_enable_SSO_endusers.md

     "title": "Enable Single Sign-On (SSO) for end-users", "linkTitle": "Enable Single Sign-On (SSO) for end-users", "weight": "160"
-}The following steps are the general configuration steps to enable SSO functionality for end-users in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+}The following steps are the general configuration steps to enable SSO functionality for end-users in {{< SecureTransport/componentshortname  >}}.

 1. Navigate to **Authentication > Login Settings**.
 2. In *End-users login options* pane, select **Required** for *SSO*.